Boxing Fitness

 adjective (fitter, fittest) – of a suitable quality, standard or type to meet the required purpose.

-I want you to focus on the ‘required purpose’ bit.
-In terms of boxing fitness, the required purpose is to maintain a necessary skill level (to a suitable quality) over a defined period of time in order to overcome an opponent in a combat situation.
 A professional boxer needs the physical fitness to maintain skill levels for up to 12 x 3 minute rounds.
 An international standard amateur boxer requires the physical fitness to compete in maybe 4 bouts over 5 days.
-So, whilst amateur and professional boxing fitness training programmes may differ, they both require the development of an all-round, specific level of boxing fitness that will support the successful execution of skills to an appropriate standard:
+So, whilst amateur and professional boxing training programmes may differ, they both require the development of an all-round, specific level of boxing fitness that will support the successful execution of skills to an appropriate standard:

 Just to provide us with some simple ways to define our fitness, I have laid down 3 core boxing fitness principles that we should aim for: